 What Comes Next

-Three near-term reporting moves close the Arizona accountability gap.
+The District of Arizona helped build the case.
+Three near-term reporting moves close the store-level Arizona accountability gap that remains.

 The first is the federal docket.
-The Walgreens consent decree filed in the Eastern District of New York is publicly accessible through PACER.
+The Walgreens settlement filed in the U.S. District Court for the Northern District of Illinois is publicly accessible through PACER.
 The exhibit list is the answer to the store-level question.

 The second is the Federal Register filter for DEA Phoenix Field Division decisions against Arizona pharmacy registrants for the period August 2012 through March 2023, the covered-conduct window in the settlement, and the period from March 2023 forward, the post-settlement enforcement window.
 The federalregister.gov docket is filterable by registrant address and date range.